Skip to main content

 Hoi An’s ancient town is a UNESCO World Heritage Site, and it earns the designation.
 Japanese covered bridges, Chinese assembly halls, French colonial shophouses, and Vietnamese tube houses line streets that are closed to motorbikes after 3 PM.
 At night, the town glows with silk lanterns reflected in the Thu Bon River.

 The tailoring industry is legendary.
-Bring a photograph of any garment — a suit, a dress, a coat — and Hoi An’s tailors will produce a custom version in 24 to 48 hours for a fraction of what you would pay elsewhere.
-We recommend Yaly Couture and A Dong Silk for the most consistent quality.
+Bring a photograph of any garment — a suit, a dress, a coat — and Hoi An’s tailors will produce a custom version in 24 to 48 hours for a fraction of what you’d pay elsewhere.
+I recommend Yaly Couture and A Dong Silk for the most consistent quality.

 Beyond the old town, Hoi An’s surroundings offer cooking classes in garden settings, bicycle rides through rice paddies to Tra Que vegetable village, and An Bang Beach for those who want to do nothing at all for an afternoon.